Oregon Water Resources Foundation (OWRF) Scholarship Program

 Previous Scholarship Recipients

-Oregon Water Resources Foundation Announces Scholarship Recipients for 2023-24
+Oregon Water Resources Foundation Scholarship Recipients for 2024-25

-The Oregon Water Resources Foundation (OWRF) is pleased to announce the OWRF Scholarship Recipients for 2023-2024:
+Oregon Water Resources Foundation Scholarship Recipients for 2023-24

 • Tayleur Baker, from Burns, Oregon, is studying Agriculture Science and Agriculture Communications at Oregon State University in Corvallis, Oregon.
 “In the future, I would like to become an advocate for the agriculture industry and be a voice for those in the field.
 I hope to use my voice to empower others and look forward to working with youth and showing them how they can change the world.
 I believe that we all have the power to change the world in some way, and I am ecstatic to do so through investing in others. “